willwin4sure/vault/📈Microeconomics/Factor Markets/Capital Markets.md

 How do household savings actually become financial capital?

 1. Money can go into the **bank**, which can give a loan to firm.
-Banks pool money, promising riskless investments to investors, and then spend them on riskier ventures.
+Banks pool money, promising riskless investments to investors, and spending them on riskier ventures.
 2. People can make a direct loan to the firm by buying **corporate bonds**.
 3. People can invest directly in the **stocks** of the firm.
 ## Intertemporal Choice